 Enter the amount of your federal standard or itemized deductions, whichever you claimed on your federal return.

 Itemized Deductions

 If you itemized your deductions on your federal return, enter that same amount on line 12.
-This amount is found on federal form:

-1040, line 8 1040NR, line 37 1040NR-EZ, line 11
+Get this amount from federal form: 1040, line 12 1040NR, line 12 1040NR-EZ, line 11

 Standard Deduction